dasch-swiss/dsp-das/k6/README.md

 ## Developing the tests locally without k6 cloud

-This setup contains a `docker-compose.yml` file that allows you to run the tests locally without having to install grafana.
-You can run the tests and export its metrics to the local grafana instance.
+This setup contains a `docker-compose.yml` file that allows you to run the tests locally without having to install Grafana.
+You can run the tests and export its metrics to the local Grafana instance.

+All tests are found in the `./tests` folder.
+The folder `./options` contains common [options](https://k6.io/docs/using-k6/k6-options/) for running the test, e.g. number of VU, certain [scenarios](https://k6.io/docs/using-k6/scenarios/) and such.
+The folder `./pages` contains [page objects](https://martinfowler.com/bliki/PageObject.html) modelling reusable pages for use in the tests.

 ### Setting up the environment